Viola–Jones object detection framework

 The Viola–Jones object detection framework is a machine learning object detection framework proposed in 2001 by Paul Viola and Michael Jones.
 It was motivated primarily by the problem of face detection, although it can be adapted to the detection of other object classes.

+In short, it consists of a sequence of classifiers.
+Each classifier is a single perceptron with several binary masks (Haar features).
+To detect faces in an image, a sliding window is computed over the image.
+For each image, the classifiers are applied.
+If at any point, a classifier outputs "no face detected", then the window is considered to contain no face.
+Otherwise, if all classifiers output "face detected", then the window is considered to contain a face.

 The algorithm is efficient for its time, able to detect faces in 384 by 288 pixel images at 15 frames per second on a conventional 700 MHz Intel Pentium III.
 It is also robust, achieving high precision and recall.

 While it has lower accuracy than more modern methods such as convolutional neural network, its efficiency and compact size (only around 50k parameters, compared to millions of parameters for typical CNN like DeepFace) means it is still used in cases with limited computational power.
 For example, in the original paper, they reported that this face detector could run on the Compaq iPAQ at 2 fps (this device has a low power StrongARM without floating point hardware).